wp-plugins/wp-user-avatar/readme.txt

 2. Doesn't add a fixed width and height to the image if you use the aforementioned values.
 This will give you more flexibility to resize the image with CSS.
 3. Optionally adds CSS classes "alignleft", "alignright", or "aligncenter" to position your avatar.
 4. Shows nothing if no WP User Avatar image is set.
-5. Gives you the choice to show the default avatar only if "Show Avatars" is enabled in your Discussion settings
+5. Gives you the choice to show the default avatar only if "Show Avatars" is enabled in your Discussion settings.

 = get_avatar() =